 Drunk driving is a serious offense in North Carolina just as it is in other states.
 What stands out about North Carolina’s drunk driving laws is how they treat minors.
 Some states set a blood alcohol level for drivers under the age of 21, the most popular being 0.02.
 However, North Carolina takes it a step further and takes a literal zero-tolerance stance: Any alcohol found in an underage driver’s system results in a charge with driving while impaired, or DWI.
 For others, the standard 0.08 is the legal limit and 0.04 is the limit for commercial drivers.

-Law enforcement in North Carolina are trained to spot drivers operating motor vehicles in an unsafe or questionable manner.
-If an officer spots a driver weaving in and out of traffic, driving erratically, speeding, going straight in a turning lane or driving at night without headlights, the officer will attempt to pull the driver over.
+Law enforcement in North Carolina is trained to spot drivers operating motor vehicles in an unsafe or questionable manner.
+If an officer spots a driver weaving in and out of traffic, driving erratically, speeding, going straight in a turning lane, or driving at night without headlights, the officer will attempt to pull the driver over.

 Once the officer has stopped the driver, he or she will investigate whether or not there is further proof to charge a driver with DWI.
 Further signs of impairment could include a driver looking flushed and having a disheveled appearance, breath that smells distinctly like alcohol, and slurred speech.
 If any of these additional things are observed, an officer can charge the driver with DWI.

 North Carolina does not require SR22 insurance, special coverage for those with DWI convictions are required to carry to drive in certain states, to show financial responsibility.
 However, insurance rates for those with a DWI are substantially higher.
 Also for commercial drivers, a DWI conviction can be the end of their driving careers, considering some of the other penalties for a DWI conviction.